Lab of the Future Post-COVID-19: Bringing User Experience to the Forefront

 2. Virtual events

 Social distancing measures mean we are seeing an explosion of virtual events.
-Last year, the Pistoia Alliance moved both our European and North American conferences online and we are hosting a virtual conference this March to discuss best practices and the latest thinking in UX design.
+Last year, the Pistoia Alliance moved both our European and North American conferences online and we are hosting a this March to discuss best practices and the latest thinking in UX design.
 Organizations have realized that virtual events can widen their reach since the conference is not constrained to a single location.
 This also makes them more accessible to smaller companies and startups who generally don’t have the funds to send employees overseas.

 However, companies must consider how to engage people online and make it easy for them to attend relevant events or individual sessions.
 Clear schedules; simple login processes; and Q&A functions will be key to achieving this.
 Additionally, scientists have been impacted by the loss of in-person networking.
 Well-designed virtual events must ensure that gaining knowledge and building partnerships through serendipitous encounters is still as easy, and even as enjoyable, as it would have been in person.